Gradient Starvation: A Learning Proclivity in Neural Networks: Related Work and Discussion

+Here, we would like to remind the reader that GS can have both adverse and beneficial consequences.
+If the learned features are sufficient to generalize to the test data, gradient starvation can be viewed as an implicit regularizer.
+Otherwise, Gradient Starvation could have an unfavorable effect, which we observe empirically when some predictive features fail to be learned.
 A better understanding and control of Gradient Starvation and its impact on generalization offers promising avenues to address this issue with minimal assumptions.
 Indeed, our Spectral Decoupling method requires an assumption about feature imbalance but not to pinpoint them exactly, relying on modulated learning dynamics to achieve balance.

+\paragraph{GS social impact} Modern neural networks are being deployed extensively in numerous machine learning tasks.
+Our models are used in critical applications such as autonomous driving, medical prediction, and even justice system where human lives are at stake.
+However, neural networks appear to base their predictions on superficial biases in the dataset.
+Unfortunately, biases in datasets could be neglected and pose negative impacts on our society.
+In fact, our Celeb-A experiment is an example of the existence of such a bias in the data.
+As shown in the paper, the gender-specific bias could lead to a superficial high performance and is indeed very hard to detect.
+Our analysis, although mostly on the theory side, could pave the path for researchers to build machine learning systems that are robust to biases and helps towards fairness in our predictions.